mmuller88/mmblog/content/waterfasting/index.md

 **Third: Food detaching.** Less of physical health benefit that is more like a mental health benefit.
 In our modern time, food plays a big role in our life.
 Some of us are spending much time thinking and consuming food.
 Experiencing that you can survive without frequently eating, makes you less attached to food by becoming more independent of it.

-# Fasting experiences so far
+# Fasting experience
 Just some years ago in March 2017 I tried my first fasting experience.
 I decided to do juice fasting for 7 days.
-For this I bought a juicer which separats the juice from the pulp and some big glass bottles.
+For this I bought a juicer which separates the juice from the pulp and some big glass bottles.
 Every day I drank two bottles full of juice composed of fresh apples, oranges, cucumbers, beetroot, grapes and other vegetables.
 I had less side effects.
 What I remember of, I had some minor headache after the third day which disappeared shortly after they appeared.
 But more interestingly it became very hard, after the fourth day, to continue with drinking the juice because it started to taste very awful.

 In the next year 2018 I tried water fasting two times.
 Both times I skipped eating for three days.
-I only did three days because I tried to minimise the effect of loosing muscles during the fasting, but receive the full health benefits as described above.
-I did the water fasting on weekends to minimise the chance to affect my work as a software engineer.
+I only did three days because I tried to minimize the effect of loosing muscles during the fasting, but receive the full health benefits as described above.
+I did the water fasting on weekends to minimize the chance to affect my work as a software engineer.

 # 3 Days Water Fasting Diary
-In this section I will summarise my three days of water fasting including the day before as day 0 and the day after as day 4.
+In this section I will summarize my three days of water fasting including the day before as day 0 and the day after as day 4.

 ## Day 0 Thursday:
 I call it day 0 because it is the last day of eating.
 Knowing that I will not eat for the next three days I ate plenty of food until 9pm.
-That helped me to surpress my hunger the following first water fasting day.
+That helped me to suppress my hunger the following first water fasting day.

 ## Day 1 Friday:
 I woke up and drunk two big glasses full of water before I started my 30 minutes morning workout, which I do usually every morning at 8 am.
 The workout includes 8 minutes tabata.
 If you don't know what is tabata I explain it shortly.
 Tabata is a high intensive short workout which usually consist of at least 9 cycles where you perform at least 20 seconds a full body exercise like jumping jack or burpees.
 After the 20 seconds you rest for 10 seconds.
 These you repeat 9 times.